Painted Daughters

 Painted Daughters is a 1925 Australian silent film directed F. Stuart-Whyte.
 Only part of it survives today.

 Plot

-Mary Elliott and Courtland Nixon are dancing partners in a stage show called Florodora.
+In England, Mary Elliott and Courtland Nixon are lovers and dancing partners in a stage show called Florodora.
 Mary leaves Courtland and marries a wealthy admirer, who soon goes bankrupt and kills himself, leaving Mary to raise their daughter, Maryon.
+Courtland becomes a successful businessman.

 Maryon grows up to become a dancer.
 A theatrical press agent, Ernest, reunites the cast of Floradora and Courtland is reunited with Mary.
 There is a fire in which both Mary and Courtland are injured, but they survive and decide to get married.
 So too do Maryon and Ernest.